ulrichmabou/my-first-nft/README.md

 # My first NFT

-Ny first NFT as an ERC721 token; deployed to the Rinkeby test network
+My first NFT as an ERC721 token; deployed to the Rinkeby test network